Pingdred/agent_factory/README.md

 ## Main Features

   * **Extensible Agents**: Create agents by inheriting from `LangchainBaseAgent`.
+  * **Function Calling**: Support for LLM Function Calling, enabling agents to call functions natively.
+This allows to define tools with any number of parameters.
+Example:
+    ```python
+    @tool
+    def add_numbers(a: int, b: int, cat) -> int:
+        """Adds two numbers.`a` and `b` are the two integers to add"""
+        return a + b
+    ```
+  * **Utility Helper**: `LangchainBaseAgent` offers methods to interact with Cheshire Cat AI's memory, tools, etc.
   * **Native Function Calling Agent**: Includes a re-implementation of the Cheshire Cat AI agent with native function calling support.
-  * **Utility Helper**: `LangchainBaseAgent` offers methods to interact with Cheshire Cat AI's memory, tools, etc.

 ## Installation